Myjoyysr/DigiFab2020/README.md

    - power switch (so you don't need to take battery off) -??

-  - what else did we learn?
+  What else did we learn?

   ### Feedback to course responsibles